-The objective of this Chapter is to summarise the current position (2019) for automation on Inland Waterways in Europe and is included as a reference to reflect the increasing interdependence of vessels operating between inland waterways and other sea areas.
+The objective of this Chapter is to summarise the current position for automation on Inland Waterways in Europe and is included as a reference to reflect the increasing interdependence of vessels operating between inland waterways and other sea areas.

-5.1 SUMMARY
+7.1 SUMMARY

-- 5.1.1 The Working Party on Inland Water Transport (IWT) (SC.3) of the Inland Transport Committee (ITC) of the United Nations Economic Commission for Europe (UNECE) and its subsidiary body (the Working Party on the Standardization of Technical and Safety Requirements in Inland Navigation (SC.3/WP.3), act within the framework of the policies, and under the general supervision of, ITC and operate in accordance with the UNECE Guidelines for the establishment and functioning of Working Parties within UNECE. - 5.1.2 In line with the objective of the UNECE transport subprogramme to facilitate the international movement of persons and goods by inland transport modes and improve safety, environmental protection, energy efficiency and security in the transport sector to levels that contribute effectively to sustainable transport, SC.3, assisted, where appropriate, by SC.3/WP.3, carries out the following activities: - Organize a pan-European policy dialogue on the inland water transport issues - Promote a coordinated development of inland waterway infrastructure - Address safety and operational requirements in inland navigation - Promote integration of IWT in multimodal transport chains - Prevention of pollution from vessels and resilience to climate changes - Contribute to the harmonization of the legal framework for international IWT - 5.1.3 Automation on inland waterways and smart shipping have been introduced in the agenda of SC.3 and SC.3/WP.3 since February 2018 (the fifty-second session of SC.3/WP.3), following the request of its member States that work actively in this sphere.
-At its fifty-fourth session, the Working Party on the Standardization of Technical and Safety Requirements in Inland Navigation (SC.3/WP.3) noted the working document on automation in inland navigation submitted for the eighty-first session of ITC (ECE/TRANS/2019/16) that contained the definition of automation levels in inland navigation adopted by the Central Commission for the Navigation of the Rhine (CCNR), and decided to include automation in the agenda of its fifty-fifth session (ECE/TRANS/SC.3/WP.3/108, para.
-70).
-At its eighty-first session, ITC welcomed the actions taken by SC.3 and SC.3/WP.3 and considered this issue in relation to its work on Intelligent Transport Systems. - 5.1.4 This chapter reproduces the annex to resolution 2018-II-16 adopted by CCNR at its plenary meeting in December 2018, transmitted to the secretariat, and contains proposals for follow-up actions that may be undertaken by the Working Party on Inland Water Transport (SC.3).
+- 7.1.1 The Working Party on Inland Water Transport (IWT) (SC.3) of the Inland Transport Committee (ITC) of the United Nations Economic Commission for Europe (UNECE) and its subsidiary body (the Working Party on the Standardisation of Technical and Safety Requirements in Inland Navigation (SC.3/WP.3), act within the framework of the policies, and under the general supervision of, ITC and operate in accordance with the UNECE Guidelines for the establishment and functioning of Working Parties within UNECE. - 7.1.2 In line with the objective of the UNECE transport subprogramme to facilitate the international movement of persons and goods by inland transport modes and improve safety, environmental protection, energy efficiency and security in the transport sector to levels that contribute effectively to sustainable transport, SC.3, assisted, where appropriate, by SC.3/WP.3, carries out the following activities: - Organise a pan-European policy dialogue on the inland water transport issues - Promote a coordinated development of inland waterway infrastructure - Address safety and operational requirements in inland navigation - Promote integration of IWT in multimodal transport chains - Prevention of pollution from vessels and resilience to climate changes - Contribute to the harmonisation of the legal framework for international IWT - 7.1.3 Automation on inland waterways and smart shipping have been introduced in the agenda of SC.3 and SC.3/WP.3 since February 2018 (the fifty-second session of SC.3/WP.3), following the request of its member States that work actively in this sphere.
+At its sixty-fourth session in October 2020, SC.3 continued discussion on the definitions for automation and smart shipping that contained the definition of automation levels in inland navigation adopted by the Central Commission for the Navigation of the Rhine (CCNR) adopted in 2018, and the terms proposed for smart shipping and the relevant terminology from the "Maritime Autonomous Surface Ships UK Industry Conduct Principles and Code of Practice".
+SC.3 took note of the information by CCNR about the decision to extend the validity of the definitions of automation levels until 31 December 2022 (ECE/TRANS/SC.3/213, para.
+58). - 7.1.4 At its eighty-third session in February 2021, ITC adopted the updated Intelligent Transport Systems (ITS) Road Map for the period 2021-2025.
+The updated Road Map included automation in inland navigation In particular, preparations for the deployment of automated inland navigation in the national capacity building support provided by the ECE secretariat to assist member States and the dissemination of information and awareness raising on automation in inland navigation and related issue. - 7.1.5 This chapter reproduces the annex to resolution 2018-II-16 adopted by CCNR at its plenary meeting in December 2018, transmitted to the secretariat, and contains proposals for follow-up actions that may be undertaken by the Working Party on Inland Water Transport (SC.3).

-INTERNATIONAL DEFINITION OF AUTOMATION LEVELS IN INLAND NAVIGATION
+2 INTERNATIONAL DEFINITION OF AUTOMATION LEVELS IN INLAND NAVIGATION